YourOwnInc/yourOwn-repo/README.md

 At runtime, the user begins by entering information via the UI.
 The system processes this through the Experience Builder, then generates a portfolio.
 The user can export it or deploy it to AWS.
 Each module interacts with external services (GitHub, AWS) as needed.

+---
-6: Use of architectural patterns (client-server):
+title: Use of architectural patterns (client-server):
+---

 We went with a client-server based architectural pattern because naturally, the features we implement splits into a rich, guided web client (reflection flow, template selection, live preview) and a server that owns portfolio generation, export, auth, and the optional AWS automation.